Celeste-Nicholas/Celeste_Nicholas/Projects.md

 She examined the ways SciJourn, as a science journalism community of practice, fostered positive writer identities compared to typical school writing experiences.

-A complete list of projects can be found on [Celeste's CV](https://www.celestenicholas.com/assets/CV-Nicholas_Sept%202019%20website.pdf)

 [back](./)